 After winning seven gold medals at the 1972 Summer Olympics, every brand wanted Mark and his iconic mustache in their commercials.

-In this commercial, he’s promoting the Schick Flexamatic, an electric razer.
-That’s perhaps not an obvious product choice for a man known for his facial hair, but Spitz – and his cute wife, Suzy – do a great job explaining how the electric shaver feels “blade close.”
+In this commercial, he promotes the Schick Flexamatic, an electric razor.
+That’s perhaps not an obvious product choice for a man known for his facial hair, but Spitz—and his cute wife, Suzy—do a great job explaining how the electric shaver feels “blade close.”

-Mark and Suzy are celebrating their 50th wedding anniversary this May!
+Mark and Suzy celebrated their 50th wedding anniversary in 2023!
 Congratulations!

 Iconic Line